briankwest/passkey/README.md

 ## 🎯 Usage Guide

 ### Creating an Account

+#### Option 1: Passkey Only (Recommended)
 1. Visit http://localhost:3000
-2. Click "Create Account with Passkey"
+2. Click "Create Account"
+3. Choose "Passkey" option
+4. Enter your email, first name, and last name
-3. Your browser will prompt for biometric authentication or security key
+5. Your browser will prompt for biometric authentication or security key
-4. After successful registration, complete your profile
+6. Check your email to verify your account

+#### Option 2: Email/Password
+1. Choose "Email & Password" option
+2. Enter your details and a strong password (12+ characters)
+3. Password strength indicator will guide you
+4. Verify your email before signing in

 ### Signing In

+#### With Passkey
-1. Click "Sign In" from the home page
+1. Click "Sign In" and choose "Passkey"
 2. Use your registered passkey when prompted
-3. For cross-device authentication, click "Use another device" to show QR code
+3. For cross-device authentication, scan the QR code

+#### With Email/Password
+1. Choose "Email & Password" option
+2. Enter your credentials
+3. Complete 2FA if enabled (TOTP code or backup code)

 ### Cross-Device Authentication
 1. On desktop, click "Use another device" during sign-in